if-05-01-A-fall-2019/st-assignement-02-file-system-implementation-batu_felix_patz_mo_gymbros-1/Oezdogan/batu.md

 Anstatt die ganzen Files durchzuiterieren machen wir eine Berechnung um genau auf die Speicheradresse zu kommen.

 ## 5.)
 What has to be done when the file size decreases?
 Especially take care if it needs fewer blocks
 Die Blöcke müssen frei gegeben werden.

 ## 6.)
 What has to be done when a file is deleted?
-Der Speicherblock muss freigegeben werden.
+Der Speicherblock muss freigegeben werden. und den Status auf frei umstellen,damit es für den Free Space Management bekannt ist.